Bayern Munich vs Freiburg: how to watch the match, lineups and prediction

 Friendly

-Freiburg did the same in their Bundesliga debut, beating last season’s surprise team, Stuttgart, who finished second, by three goals to one.
-Now the visiting side will try to storm the Allianz Arena.

-The following players will not be available for this match: Manuel Gulde due to a back injury, Gregoritsch due to a hamstring injury, Kyereh due to a knee problem, Atubolu due to a pubic problem and Sildillia due to a leg injury.
+Bayern Munich, under coach Vincent Kompany, head into their first home game of the season with high expectations and the aim of continuing their strong start in the Bundesliga.
+The Bavarian side are looking to consolidate their dominant style of play, based on overwhelming possession and high pressing that suffocates their opponents.
+Kompany has injected a new energy into the team, focusing on solid defending and quick transitions to attack, taking advantage of the quality of their key players.
+With the support of their fans at the Allianz Arena, Bayern will look to set their pace and continue to pick up three points to stay top of the table from the start.

+After an encouraging win against Stuttgart, Freiburg arrive at the Allianz Arena with their sights set on qualifying for European competitions at the end of the season.
+Julian Schuster’s team knows that facing Bayern is one of the biggest challenges in the Bundesliga, but they arrive with confidence from having started with a win.
+Their focus will be on staying compact defensively and looking to take advantage of any counter-attacking opportunities.
+Freiburg are aware that every point counts towards achieving their goal of returning to Europe, and although the Allianz Arena is a difficult ground, they will try to play an intelligent game to scrape something positive away.

-Bayern Munich: Neuer Sacha Boey, Upamecano, Eric Dier, Davies, Olise, Kimmich, Pavlovic, Musiala, Gnabry, Kane
+Bayern Munich: Neuer, Boey, Upamecano, Kim-Min Jae, Davies, Kimmich, Pavlovic, Musiala, Olise, Gnabry, Kane

-Freiburg: Florian Müller, Kübler, Rosenfelder, Lienhart, Günter, Doan, Eggestein, Röhl, Osterhage, Vincenzo Grifo, Junior Adamu
+Freiburg: Muller, Kubler, Rosenfelder, Lienhart, Gunter, Doan, Eggestein, Rohl, Osterhage, Grifo, Adamu

+Bayern Munich come into this game as clear favourites and, with the momentum of their win on Matchday 1, are expected to continue their good form.
+With a superior squad and playing at home, Bayern have all the tools to overcome Freiburg.
+The Bavarians are expected to control the pace and scoring chances, while Freiburg will struggle to stay in the game.
+My prediction for this game is a 2-0 victory for Bayern Munich, with a convincing performance to reinforce their title bid early in the season.

 #Bayern #Munich #Freiburg #watch #match #lineups #prediction